beefyfinance/beefy-contracts/tutorials/deploy-pancakeswap-vault.md

     Transfered Vault Ownership to 0xA2E6391486670D2f1519461bcc915E4818aD1c9a
     ```

 11. From here I recommend writing/running your own set of tests to ensure everything was deployed properly.
-We recommend reviewing the `test/prod/VaultLifecycle.test.js` test script to get started.
+We recommend reviewing the `test/prod/VaultLifecycle.test.js` or the `forge/test/ProdVaultTest.t.sol` files to get started.
 When ready you can run your tests using the following command `npx hardhat test --network localhost <PATH_TO_YOUR_TEST>`.

 ## Deploying a Vault to BSC